 There are many reasons to visit Porthleven this Autumn.
 Here are a few of them..

-The most popular beaches are much quieter in Autumn and in September you may still encounter a few days warm enough for a dip in the ocean.
-Dogs are allowed back on the beaches from the end of September.
+The most popular beaches are much quieter in Autumn and in October you may still encounter a few days warm enough for a dip in the ocean.
+Dogs are allowed back on the beaches from the 1st October.
 Our local beaches of Porthleven, Praa Sands, Perranuthnoe and Kynance Cove are fabulous for a visit in Autumn.

 The Autumn months are anything but quiet when it comes to entertainment.
 There are are plenty of outdoor and indoor events for your to enjoy.

 We usually enjoy lovely weather in Cornwall well into October.
-With the beginning of September often having lovely sunny days.
-As we head into October there is always the possibility of a storm rolling in off the Atlantic Ocean.
+As we head into October and November there is always the possibility of a storm rolling in off the Atlantic Ocean.
 A spectacle that brings many from around Cornwall to see the waves in Porthleven.

 A short stay is the perfect way to explore the coast path this Autumn.
-Stay at The Artist Loft Bed and Breakfast or wait until later in Autumn to grab a last minute short stay in one of our lovely cottages.
+Stay at The Artist Loft Bed and Breakfast or take a three night or more break in one of our lovely self-catering cottages.

 The South West Coast Path runs past Porthleven, so it is easy to take a walk to Loe Bar or Helston via the Penrose Estate.
 To the West the coast path heads towards the beautiful hamlet of Rinsey and further on to Praa Sands.